moleculezz/multipress-laravel/README.md

-# Multi-Press Service Providers for Laravel
+# Multi-Press Service Provider for Laravel